julien-sarik/axon/README.md

 Each message received by an event processor is tied to a token.
 Default token store is in memory.
 Using an in memory token store will replay all events on restart.
 ##### parallelism for tracking processors
 The parallelism within a tracking processor is controlled by the number of segments that divides the processors.
+Segments separate the events in the stream across threads.
 ##### Sequencing policy
 Tracking processors have a sequencing policy to control the order in which events are processed.
 By default Axon uses `SequentialPerAggregatePolicy` which make sure that events published by the same aggregate are consumed sequentially.